 Grenadian children of the 50s, 60s and 70s still have fresh memories of the 1979 overthrow of the "Mongoose Gang" and the despotic rule of Grenada's first prime minister, Sir Eric Gairy.

 Marcia Braveboy is a journalist from Grenada who has been living in Trinidad and Tobago for the past 11 years.
 She has 19 years experience in media, mainly in copy writing and news and broadcast journalism.
 She can be contacted at firstname.lastname@example.org

-And in a twist of irony, the bloody end of the offspring from the overthrow -- the Maurice Bishop-led New Jewel Movement government in 1983.
+And in a twist of irony, the bloody end of the offspring from the overthrow -- the Maurice Bishop-led People's Revolutionary Government (PRG) in 1983.